7heMC/SteadierState/README.md

   6. Should something go wrong during the `buildpe.cmd` execution, follow the suggestions offered by the error message.

 ### **Phase 2** -- Create a SteadierState installable setup.
+  Note: This phase requires an external drive or network drive to hold deployment files.

   1. Boot the live media created in **Phase 1** on a PC running Windows that you wish to use as the base install for your SteadierState deployment.
   2. Initiate the creation of the SteadierState installable setup with the `cvt2chd.cmd` command.
 Upon running the `cvt2vhd.cmd` command you will be prompted for input to produce the everything needed for deployment.